IanDCarroll/GoScrumYourself/SprintRetros.md

 Retrospectives:

+__Sprint 7 - 9/11/16 - 9/17/16__

+This sprint went well.
+The goal this week was pretty straight-forward.
+No task switching.
+Just work on the workbook, and code every day.
+It went extrememly well, as this is one of the first sprints in a long time where everything that was supposed to get done got done.
+Not only that, but all was accomplished with a visit from my parents and a company barbique for my wife's company.
+So I did not have full hours to work.
+Most of the tasks were completed by Wednesday, which is what I will aim for in the future as clearly that pattern is a successful one.
+My opportunity for productivity is front-loaded on the week.
+80% of what I do is accomplished before Thursday.
+Also, 30 - 35 points is becoming a very stable velocity, which I can track and make estimates based on.

+One of the major benefits to working this way is that I know how valuable my time is, and what I can realistically accomplish when I use that time for developing myself.
+I know myself in a way I never thought I could thanks to scrum.
+Before time was just infinite, I had "all the time in the world". and if I did not, I panicked and hid from whatever thing dared to demand completion within a limit.
+I also used to think very big ideas, and unrealistically would try to cram them into an impossibly narrow time window for completion.
+Just because I could envision the end product all-at-once did not mean that I could accomplish it all-at-once too.
+This was a massive stressor in learning to be a developer.
+Now, however, I can realistically plot my course and not stess because I know much better how long things take, and where I am on that journey.
+I also know that just because It can't be done in the time it takes to snap my fingers, no matter how hard I might try to make that happen, it doesn't mean it can't be done.
+I have realistic confidence, awareness and time management skills from using scrum. and they're still developing.
+So this is very exciting for me.

+Actions: Keep going.

 __Sprint 6 - 9/4/16 - 9/10/16__

 The sprint took into account the book, and properly guaged, it turns out to be pretty much right on.
 So I can say that my average velocity is somewhere around 30.
 If I try to do less, I'll do more.
 If I try to do more, I'll do less.
 This gives me a good estimate for longer term planning.
 There are 16 exercises left in Learn Python the Hard way.
 However, they show an alarming tendency to increase in time-dificulty as I proceed. we'll have to see, but I might be able to fnish the book before the conference If I make it a priority.